mmyros/mmyros.github.io/github_io/intro.md

 leads in both brain regions.

 ### Applications
 People with psychiatric conditions such as schizophrenia have impaired working memory.
-I use a working memory task in mice as I perturb neurons as described above.
+I use a working memory maze task in mice as I perturb neurons as described above.
+Neuronal activity under such perturbation during the task and outside of the maze may show us how neuronal communication is impaired in psychiatric disorders.